ShinichiShi/ResumeByte/client/README.md

   - add it into a db
   - seperate scrolling for edit and resume
   - add Links to Projects
-  - Improvise the printing for 2 pages (as well as the icons in printed pdf)
+  - Improvise the printing for 2 pages (as well as the icons in printed pdf)\

+## updates
+  - connect mongo db
+  - use passport js for auth
+  - routes